martinthomson/rfc8312bis/draft-eggert-tcpm-rfc8312bis.md

 problem is equally applicable to all Reno-style TCP standards and their variants, including TCP-Reno {{!RFC5681}}, TCP-NewReno
 {{!RFC6582}}{{!RFC6675}}, SCTP {{?RFC4960}}, and TFRC {{!RFC5348}},
-which use the same linear increase function for window growth, which we refer to collectively as "Standard TCP" below.
+which use the same linear increase function for window growth.
+We refer to all Reno-style TCP standards and their variants collectively as "AIMD TCP" below because they use the Additive Increase and Multiplicative Decrease algorithm (AIMD).

-CUBIC, originally proposed in {{HRX08}}, is a modification to the congestion control algorithm of Standard TCP to remedy this problem.
+CUBIC, originally proposed in {{HRX08}}, is a modification to the congestion control algorithm of traditional AIMD TCP to remedy this problem.
 This document describes the most recent specification of CUBIC.
-Specifically, CUBIC uses a cubic function instead of a linear window increase function of Standard TCP to improve scalability and stability under fast and long-distance networks.
+Specifically, CUBIC uses a cubic function instead of a linear window increase function of AIMD TCP to improve scalability and stability under and long-distance networks.

-Binary Increase Congestion Control (BIC-TCP) {{XHR04}}, a predecessor of CUBIC, was selected as the default TCP congestion control algorithm by Linux in the year 2005 and has been used for several years by the Internet community at large.
-CUBIC uses a similar window increase function as BIC-TCP and is designed to be less aggressive and fairer to Standard TCP in bandwidth usage than BIC-TCP while maintaining the strengths of BIC-TCP such as stability, window scalability, and RTT fairness.
-CUBIC has already replaced BIC-TCP as the default TCP congestion control algorithm in Linux and has been deployed globally by Linux.
-Through extensive testing in various Internet scenarios, we believe that CUBIC is safe for testing and deployment in the global Internet.
+Binary Increase Congestion Control (BIC-TCP) {{XHR04}}, a predecessor of CUBIC, was selected as the default TCP congestion control algorithm by Linux in the year 2005 and had been used for several years by the Internet community at large.
+CUBIC uses a similar window increase function as BIC-TCP and is designed to be less aggressive and fairer to AIMD TCP in bandwidth usage than BIC-TCP while maintaining the strengths of BIC-TCP such as stability, window scalability, and RTT fairness.
+CUBIC has been adopted as the default TCP congestion control algorithm in Linux, Windows, and Apple stacks, and has been used and deployed globally.
+Extensive, decade-long deployment experience in vastly different Internet scenarios has convincingly demonstrated that CUBIC is safe for deployment on the global Internet and delivers substantial benefits over traditional AIMD congestion control.
+It is therefore to be regarded as the current standard for TCP congestion control.

 In the following sections, we first briefly explain the design principles of CUBIC, then provide the exact specification of CUBIC,